Ilya Kuprov

-Ilya Kuprov is a British physicist whose research focuses on quantum theory of magnetic processes and nuclear magnetic resonance.
+Ilya Kuprov is a British scientist whose research focuses on quantum theory of magnetic processes and nuclear magnetic resonance.
 Kuprov is a professor of physics at the Weizmann Institute of Science, a physical sciences section editor of Science Advances, a fellow of the Royal Society of Chemistry, and a fellow of the International Society of Magnetic Resonance.

 Birth and education

 Kuprov was born in Polevskoy in what was then the Soviet Union, and raised in Tarko-Sale, a small town near the Siberian Arctic Circle.
 He completed his undergraduate studies in environmental chemistry at Novosibirsk State University in 2002, and moved to the UK in the same year.
 In 2005, he received his DPhil degree in physical chemistry from Corpus Christi College, Oxford under the direction of Peter Hore.
 His doctoral thesis explored chemically induced dynamic nuclear polarisation of ^{19}F nuclei.

 Career

 In 2005 Kuprov was elected a Fellow by Examination at Magdalen College, Oxford.
 In 2009, he received an EPSRC Early Career Fellowship, which he held at the Supercomputing Centre of the University of Oxford.
 In 2014 he was appointed associate professor at the University of Southampton and later promoted to professor.
 He took up his current professor position at the Weizmann Institute of Science in 2025.
 In 2018, Kuprov joined the editorial board of Science Advances as an associate editor; he became deputy editor in 2021, and then a physical sciences section editor in 2024.
 From 2010 to 2021 he was a committee member and then secretary of the Electron Spin Resonance Group of the Royal Society of Chemistry.
 Kuprov has also been a member of the editorial board of the Journal of Magnetic Resonance Open (the open access branch of the Journal of Magnetic Resonance) since 2019.